NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The Pearl of Africa — adventure, affordability, and a thriving expat community in East Africa Remarkably Affordable Living, English Is an Official Language, Unrivaled Natural Beauty are among the top reasons expats choose Uganda.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Uganda straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Uganda — straight to your inbox.